 The Student Loan Interest Deduction

-In short, the student loan interest deduction is a tax credit that you can use to lower the amount of federal income tax you owe each year.
+In short, the student loan interest deduction allows you to lower the amount of federal income tax you owe each year.
 It’s a bit more complicated than that (more below) but that certainly is a nice advantage to having student loans.

 If you are a single filer and have a modified adjusted gross income (MAGI) of $80,000 or less, or are married and filing jointly with an income of $160,000 or less, and have paid student loan interest over the course of the year then you are able to deduct that interest on your tax return.
 In fact, you can deduct up to $2,500 in student loan interest.
 The one caveat here is that you, duh, whatever you deduct must match the amount of student loan interest that you’ve paid over the course of the year.